ajdeziel/ajdeziel.github.io/README.md

-# ajdeziel.github.io
+# Personal Website / Portfolio

+#### Available to view at [heyaj.ca](http://heyaj.ca/)

+#### Website currently under development

-Source code for personal website
+Source code for my personal website

+### To Do List
+1. Convert links to buttons with Hover.css (in progress)
+    * Redesign initial landing page
+    * Add buttons in a tile style layout

+2. Migrate from GitHub Pages to AWS